 Second, a shareholder that invests into the own signal must condition his voting behavior on the signal and be pivotal in at least one draw of nature.
 Otherwise, i.e., when voting unconditionally or never being pivotal, there is an improvement by keeping the voting strategy and not investing into the signal, saving costs c.
-A shareholder that invests and conditions on the signal can either vote in line with his signal (i.e., vote yes if b (for board) and no if a
+A shareholder that invests and conditions on the signal can either vote in line with his signal (i.e., vote yes if b (for board) and b if b (against board), which we call UNIS, or do the opposite (yes iff b).
+The opposite (yes iff b) cannot be part of an equilibrium strategy.
+Indeed, if voting b0 after receiving signal b1 (for board) is a best response, then, conditional on signal b3, state b4, which does not match the board's proposal, must be more likely than b5, the state that matches the board's proposal.
+Since the information technology of signals is monotonic, receiving signal b3 (against board) makes state b4 even more likely such that this voter also prefers to vote b3.

-55The mathematical expression $\lfloor z \rfloor$ is defined as the largest integer that is lower or equal to z.
+46The mathematical expression $\lfloor z \rfloor$ is defined as the largest integer that is lower or equal to z.